WalletScrutiny/WalletScrutinyCom/_iphone/io.yellowcard.app.md

 redirect_from:

 ---

+**Update 2021-07-26**: As it turns out, the provider has limited the availability of the app to fewer countries and excluded the US, Chile and some more that we had tested for.

 **Update 2021-07-26**: This app is not available on the App Store since one week and we suspect it might not come back.
 We sent a DM to their Twitter that is